ooni/ooni.org/content/get-involved/contribute-test-lists.md

 * **Notes:** *Optional:* Here you can add notes for each URL under the "notes" column of the csv file.

-**Step 4.** Delete URLs (included under the "url" column of the csv file) only if:

-* Their domains have expired

-* Their domains are no longer serving the content that they were originally designed to serve (e.g. domain parking)

-**Step 5.** Change the category codes and descriptions for URLS (included under the "category_code" and "category_description" columns of the csv file) *only if* you think that those URLs have been allocated to wrong category codes and descriptions.
-In this case, please replace the category codes and descriptions with ones (from the [recommended categories](https://github.com/citizenlab/test-lists/blob/master/lists/00-proposed-category_codes.csv)) that you think are more suitable.
-We would also appreciate a comment (on [github](https://github.com/citizenlab/test-lists) or via email) explaining the proposed changes.
+**Step 4.** Change the category codes and descriptions for URLs (included under the "category_code" and "category_description" columns of the csv file) *only if* you think that those URLs have been allocated to wrong category codes and descriptions.
+In this case, please replace the category codes and descriptions with ones (from the [recommended categories](https://github.com/citizenlab/test- lists/blob/master/lists/00-proposed-category_codes.csv)) that you think are more suitable.
+We would also appreciate a comment on [github](https://github.com/citizenlab/test-lists) or via email explaining the proposed changes.

-**Step 6.** Once you have reviewed a test list based on the above, please submit your changes to us.
+**Step 5.** Once you have reviewed a test list based on the above, please submit your changes to us.
 If you're a github user, you can do so through a pull request.
 If you're *not* a github user, please send us a *spreadsheet* (including the same format as github csv files) by dropping us an email at